Priyanshu-Singh-1/The-Ethereum-Emporium/README.md

-# Silicon Market Web 3.0
+# The Ethereum Emporium: Blockchain Market

 This is a Web3.0 based blockchain market where the user can buy and sell the products to each other✨.
 This application runs on the ether network.
 Back-end is based on the solidity.